Access to Public Information, Public Order

 The internet shutdown and movement restrictions (hereafter “restrictions”) limited the ability of journalists to travel and to publish and accordingly were challenged in court for their violations of Article 19 of India’s Constitution which guarantees the right to freedom of expression.
 In this context, the Supreme Court of India reviewed the following petitions challenging the legality of the internet shutdown and movement restrictions:

 The Attorney General argued that the restrictions were a measure to prevent terrorist acts and were justified considering the history of cross border terrorism and internal militancy that had long plagued the State of Jammu and Kashmir.
-The Attorney General recalled that similar steps had been taken in the past too, for example, in 2016 after a terrorist had been killed there.
+The Attorney General recalled that similar steps had been taken in the past, for example, in 2016 after a terrorist had been killed there.

 The Solicitor General reiterated the historical necessity argument and noted that a State’s first and foremost duty is to ensure security and protect the citizens’ lives.
-He also argued that the facts laid by the petitioners were false and exaggerated the effects of the restrictions.
+He also argued that the facts laid down by the petitioners were false and exaggerated the effects of the restrictions.
 Particularly, he noted that individual movement had never been restricted, that restrictions were imposed only in certain areas and were relaxed soon after, and that all newspapers, television and radio channels were functioning.

 Further, the Solicitor General argued that even before the Constitutional Order for abrogating Article 370 had been issued, the issue was a subject of speculation in Jammu and Kashmir, including provocative speeches and messages.
 Accordingly, government officers on the ground decided that the restrictions were necessary, and courts have limited jurisdiction to question their judgment since issues of national security were at stake.